peterantypas/maiana/README.md

 To make this easier I will release a kit on tindie.com, hopefully by the start of the 2021 boating season (March or April).
 The kit will include a 95% finished PCBA as well as the VHF antenna, enclosure and sealing components.
 The board will be programmed, tested and calibrated, and the antenna will be perfectly matched.

-In addition, I am going to offer an optional control box & signal adapter for the other end of the Cat5 cable.
-I built one for my boat years ago and I always find myself glancing at it to check the system status, so I think it's really useful.
-The control box will be open source too, but if you think the transponder board is tight, wait until you see that one ;)
+In addition, I am going to offer a more advanced version of the control box & signal adapter for the other end of the Cat5 cable.
+It will be open source too, but if you think the transponder board is tight, wait until you see that one ;)

 ### License